CRANSTON PUBLIC SCHOOLS

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-If you have any questions about this notice please contact our Privacy Officer, Kathy Park, at 270-8182.
+If you have any questions about this notice please contact our Privacy Officer, Jennifer Montefusco, at 401-270-8182.

 This notice of Privacy Practices describes how we may use and disclose your protected health information to carry out treatment, payment or health care operations and for other purposes that are permitted or required by law.
 It also describes your rights to access and control your protected health information.
 “Protected Health Information” is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.